Brekalo/Google-Capstone-Project-Analyzing-Cyclistic-Bike-Share-Data-with-Data-Analytics/README.md

 - **Membership Model Innovation**:
   - Re-evaluate the membership offerings to align with the lifestyle and cycling patterns of Chicago's occasional riders, ensuring the model remains competitive and appealing.

-*Thank you for your attention, and I look forward to your feedback, critiques, or suggestions.*
+*Thank you for taking the time to review my project.
+I sincerely appreciate your attention and am eagerly looking forward to your feedback, critiques, or suggestions.*